luicesar/EasyCarros/README.md

 Authorization tokens JWT Bearer

 # How to use:
-You will need the latest Visual Code and the latest .NET Core SDK.
-Tools can be downloaded from https://dotnet.microsoft.com/download.
-Also you can run the WebApi in Visual Code (Windows, Linux or MacOS).
+You will need the latest Visual Code and the latest version Node.JS

 - You must create the database named easycarros and execute script in insertation the data
 - Example for compiling a migration and create the tables: D:\EasyCarros\marketplace> adonis migration:run